osklunds/HTTPImageServer/README.md

 - Keyboard navigation
 - Swipe navigation
 - Calculate position when going to parent rather than saving
-- Flicker-free switching (by using javascript?)
+- Flicker-free switching (by using javascript or AJAX?)